 Editor's note: this article was originally posted on Fermilab's website.

-The expo is a collaborative event organized by the Fermilab Office of Education and Public Outreach and educators and career specialists from area schools.
-Sponsors include Fermilab Friends for Science Education and DuPage, Kane, and Kendall County schools.
+The STEM Career Expo is free and open to all high school students.
+The expo is a collaborative event organized by the Fermilab Office of Education and Public Engagement and educators and career specialists from area schools.

 Fermilab’s education and outreach programs are supported by the Department of Energy Office of Science.

 Fermilab is supported by the Office of Science of the U.S. Department of Energy.
 The Office of Science is the single largest supporter of basic research in the physical sciences in the United States and is working to address some of the most pressing challenges of our time.
 For more information, visit science.energy.gov.